Abu Dhabi forex veteran focuses on the African remittance market, with several plans to build upon its existing present in eight African countries

 Abu Dhabi’s UAE Exchange, a money transfer and foreign exchange company, is looking to expand it operations in Africa to include markets such as Ghana, Nigeria and South Africa, according to Sudhir Kumar Shetty, chief operations officer of global operations.

 Now in the market for 34 years, UAE Exchange is present in eight African countries, including Kenya, Uganda and Zambia, and a presence in every GCC markets except Saudi Arabia.
 The business has 135 branches in the UAE, and in all has more than 725 branches in 32 countries.
+We always look at the most active remittance corridors, we are now also focusing on Africa because there is a lot inbound, outbound, and domestic.

 “On average, we add roughly 100 new locations every year.
 The UAE in particular will probably have 10 to 15 branches every year,” Shetty told Gulf News.